-SR as a management problem
+4.3 Spontaneous recognition as a management problem

-Non-negligible possibility of spontaneous recognition is implicitly accepted in research data files, and that this poses no legal problems.
-Instead, breaches of confidentiality or procedures occur when the data user takes some follow-up action, identity confirmation or assertion.
+A non-negligible possibility of spontaneous recognition is implicitly accepted in research data files, and poses no legal problems.
+Breaches of confidentiality or procedures occur when the data user takes some follow-up action, identity confirmation or assertion.
 This clearly identifies the risk associated with spontaneous recognition as a user management problem.

-This perspective offers several advantages over seeing a statistical or legal problem.
+This perspective offers several advantages over seeing it as a statistical or legal problem.

-First, it focuses on the unlawful activity: searching for identity, or speculating on identity with another.
+First, it focuses on the unlawful activity: searching for identity, or speculating on identity with someone else.
 It does not criminalise users for an automatic response (recognition) to some information presented to them.
 It penalises behaviour, not thoughts.